 The archipelago opposite the Surat Thani province in the Gulf of Thailand is home to three islands that will vie for your attention.
-Firstly, Koh Samui, whose long beaches shaded by coconut trees play host to elegant resorts; Koh Pha-Ngan, much more 'wild' and a favourite with young party animals; and Koh Tao, the smallest, renowned for its deep-diving spots.
+Firstly, Koh Samui, whose long beaches shaded by coconut trees play host to elegant resorts; Koh Pha-Ngan, much more "wild" and a favourite with young party animals; and Koh Tao, the smallest, renowned for its deep-diving spots.
 Although Koh Samui opened up to tourism in the 1980s, it has kept most of the charms that have accounted for its success.
-You will find the most lovely beaches on its eastern shores, at Chaweng and Lamaļ.
+You will find the most lovely beaches on its eastern shores, at Chaweng and Lamaï.
 As for Koh Pha-Ngan, it offers an atmosphere reminiscent of the Koh Samui of the 1980s.
-Its laidback environment has been largely appreciated by young people worldwide, especially during the 'full moon' parties: a famous celebration held each month on Haad Rin Beach during the full moon (a 20 minute speedboat ride from Koh Samui).
-It is THE attraction for all party animals and lovers of electronic music who appreciate both the quality of the music and the magnificient setting.
-Off the coast, do not miss out on two incredible sites: Ang Thong islands, a superb archipelago listed as a National Maritime Park (with very few facilities, except on Wua La Tap, where you can spend the night in bungalows); and Koh Tao, an garden of tranquility and a hit with diving enthusiasts.
-Finally, still in the Siam gulf but a 5 or 6 hour drive from Bangkok (on the Cambodian border), Koh Chang is prized for its wild, untamed jungle landscape.
+Its laidback environment has been largely appreciated by young people worldwide, especially during the "full moon" parties: a famous celebration held each month on Haad Rin Beach during the full moon (a 20 minute speedboat ride from Koh Samui).
+It is THE attraction for all party animals and lovers of electronic music, who appreciate both the quality of the music and the magnificient setting.
+Off the coast, do not miss out on two incredible sites: Ang Thong islands, a superb archipelago listed as a National Maritime Park, and Koh Tao, a garden of tranquility and a hit with diving enthusiasts.
+Finally, still in the Siam Gulf but a 5 or 6 hour drive from Bangkok (on the Cambodian border), Koh Chang is prized for its wild, untamed jungle landscape.